 Do you want to make the wall look colorful, or are you trying to enhance the picture?
 Our customers don't stare at walls.
 They'd much rather watch the content on the screen.

 Eh.
 We don't mess with any of that stuff, but we're not here to argue.
 Buy what you want to buy.
 Light bleed is something that most people try to eliminate, not add.
-In the worst cases, it makes the picture look desaturated and the colours seldom match the TV.
+In the worst cases, it makes the picture look desaturated and the colors seldom match the TV.
 Worst of all, it's often laggy.
 If you are an OCD type (our #1 type of customer!), it might drive you bananas.
 There's plenty to find wrong.
 All.
 The.
 Time.

-However, if you are going to spend that kind of money on coloured lights, we'd argue that you'd get more bang for the buck and cover a similar amount of wall space by purchasing a larger display.
+However, if you are going to spend that kind of money on colored lights, we'd argue that you'd get more bang for the buck and cover a similar amount of wall space by purchasing a larger display.
 With a 65"-90" display, the picture is very immersive.
 When Philips launched Ambilight in 2004, TVs were maxing out at around 40"-50".
-There was still some bare wall -- not that this excuses Philips, but coloured lights look silly on an 85" TV unless you have 14 foot ceilings.
+There was still some bare wall -- not that this excuses Philips, but colored lights look silly on an 85" TV unless you have 14 foot ceilings.

 No. Everyone has opinions about what looks best.
 We have science and standards.
 Our lights are certified by the Imaging Science Foundation.
 Every MediaLight.
 From the $32.95 Mk2 Eclipse to our most expensive units is ISF certified.